-Spatial Properties.
-The analysis of spatial properties is performed using the image analyser VoxLogicA, as in [10].
+Spatial properties The analysis of spatial properties is performed using the image analyser VoxLogicA, as in [22].
 However, the overall performance has improved significantly: indeed, the execution time in the previous version of the toolchain was dominated by the overhead of setting up the computation, importing the images and parsing the specification several times.
 This depends on the fact that a single image at a time was processed.
-In this paper, we overcome this issue by adopting a batching technique, similar to the one used in [31].
-The logical specification is parsed by a python script, which automatically generates a new, much larger specification, replicating the original specification k times, each time replacing the name of the image to be analysed, so that k images are processed in a single run.
+In this paper, we overcome this issue by adopting a batching technique, similar to that used in [30].
+The logical specification is parsed by a Python script, which automatically generates a new, much larger specification, replicating the original specification k times, each time replacing the name of the image to be analysed, so that k images are processed in a single run.
 VoxLogicA is then called to process the newly generated specification, and to produce the JSon script to be used by CATLib.
 The size k of each such 'batch' is limited to 150 images, as the current version of VoxLogicA does not include a garbage collector (which is a planned feature), therefore much larger specifications may result in memory overflows.
-By using this technique, the overhead for loading and starting the tool's executable, and parsing the specification, only affects the computation time once every k runs of the model checker, instead of
+By using this technique, the overhead for loading and starting the tool's executable, and parsing the specification, only affects the computation time once every k runs of the model checker, instead of each time.
+Furthermore, the degree of parallelism can be much higher, as the processing of each image is independent from the others, and all such threads are executed concurrently on multi-core machines.